Dear fellow teachers,

-Candidates successfully demonstrating an acceptable level of proficiency in all components of the test will be notified by the Centre for Continuing Teacher Education at Brock that they may register for the FSL Part 1 course.
+Candidates successfully demonstrating an acceptable level of proficiency in all components of the test will be notified by the Administrative Coordinator for Continuing Teacher Education at Brock that they may register for the FSL Part 1 course.
 Candidates who do not reach the required proficiency level to be considered for admission to the FSL Part 1 AQ can wait 30 days and retake the Pretest at no additional charge.
 If unsuccessful on the second pretest attempt candidates have an additional 30 day period to undertake remedial or fluency improvement activities after which they can take a third and final Pretest attempt at no additional registration charge.
 A maximum of three Pretest attempts are allowed with initial registration in the esprimme pretest service in any one year period.

 Because of the nature of In-Service (AQ) courses, participation in all sessions is essential.